 Easy Ways to Detect Air Leaks

 The most common leaks are from drafts entering through your windows or doors.
-These air leaks are fairly easy to find, but air leakage can also come from less obvious spaces throughout your home.
+These air leaks are fairly easy to spot, but air leakage can also originate in less obvious spaces throughout your home.
 Take advantage of the suggestions below to conduct your own energy assessment.

 Inside your home